zuri-training/auth_wiki_team_10/README.md

   ```js
     python -m venv my-env
   ```
-- Activate the just created virtual environment
+- Activate the just created virtual environment (I'll recommend you run this code in a Git bash terminal.
+It won't work on windows)
   ```js
     source my-env/Scripts/activate
   ```
-- Rename the `.env copy` file found in the `config` directory to `.env`.
+- Make a copy of the `.env examples` file found in the `config` directory.
+Rename that copy to `.env`.
 That's where you'd put all future environment variable/configs
 - Install all packages
   ```js
     pip install -r requirements.txt